toivoh/julia-kernels/README.md

 -----
 `utils/` contains various utils used by different files.
-I want to thank Jeff Bezanson for creating the `@staged` macro, (in `utils/staged.jl`) which I'm using for the backend.
+I want to thank Jeff Bezanson for creating the `@staged` macro, (in `utils/staged.jl`) which I'm using for argument type specialization.
 Great work!